Magdeburg

 Magdeburg Cathedral

-Breiter Weg is Magdeburg’s main street, and the street was formerly built with beautiful mansions and bourgeois town houses.
-The street was one of the most beautiful baroque streets in Germany until the devastation of World War II, and today the houses with the numbers 178 and 179 are preserved as the only ones in baroque architecture.
-During the GDR era and in the reunited Germany, new buildings were built in a style, so that the street remains the city’s fine street.
+Breiter Weg is Magdeburg’s main street, and the street was formerly built up with beautiful mansions and bourgeois houses in the Baroque style.
+The street was one of the most beautiful baroque streets in Germany until the destruction of the Second World War, which unfortunately took a toll on both the street and the center of Magdeburg.
+The street was re-established and it connects Universitätsplatz in the north with Hasselbachplatz in the south.
+Along the way, it passes the city center.

 Green Citadel, Magdeburg

-The Grüne Zitadelle is a building that was completed in 2005 as the last of the artist Friedensreich Hundertwasser’s many major projects.
-St Nicholas Church stood here until 1959, when the church ruins were demolished.
-A house in plattenbau was built, and originally Hundertwasser was to rebuild it, but it instead became the beautiful new building you can see today.
-There are homes, shops, restaurants and much more in the characteristic construction, which you can see on a walk through the house’s two courtyards or on a tour.
+Grüne Zitadelle is a building that was completed in 2005 as the last of the artist Friedensreich Hundertwasser’s many large and famous projects.
+The Nikolaikirche church stood on the site until 1959, when the church ruins were demolished.
+A house in plattenbau was built instead.
+The plan was for Hundertwasser to rebuild the plattenbau building, but instead it was chosen to construct his design as a beautiful new building.

-This is an equestrian statue dating from the middle of the 13th century.
-It stands in a kind of lantern along with two statues of maidens.
+The Magdeburger Reiter is an equestrian statue that dates from the middle of the 13th century.
+A masterpiece of European Gothic, it stands in a sort of lantern alongside two statues of maidens.
 Originally, the equestrian statue had different colors before it was gilded in the 17th century.
-The statue you can see on the square Alter Markt is a copy of the original that can be seen at Magdeburg’s Cultural History Museum.
+The statue stands in the Alter Markt square and is a copy of the original, which can be seen in Magdeburg’s Museum of Cultural History.

 Ulrichplatz, Magdeburg